Recovering data on Remote Virtual Machine using SSH

 Then a user has to bear in mind to enter root password and press "Troubleshooting Options" afterwards.

 Than user has to tick "Enable SSH"

 Now SSH connectivity is successfully enabled.

 The installation of ESX/ESXi Server Disks/vmdk files

-A user can install any vmdk file created at any virtual device on the server, using VMFS Recovery.
-In order to apply available file access and data recovery instruments, a user needs to connect to ESX/ESXi server, install its disks, partitions and vmdk files.
+A user can install any *.VMDK file created at any virtual device on the server, using VMFS Recovery™.
+In order to apply for available file access and data recovery instruments, a user needs to connect to ESX/ESXi server, install its disks, partitions, and *.VMDK files.